Baigongguan and Zhazidong: Sino-American Cooperation Organization (SACO)

 A total of about 2,500 marines and sailors trained and operated with guerrilla forces of China, often behind enemy lines.
 Of all missions during war period that was set up by the Americans in China, the policy of Total Immersion was only applied by SACO with the Chinese.
-The route from China to Burma was operated by the or the Navy Paddy Navy, or the "Hell Gang".
+The route from China to Burma was operated by the Rice Paddy Navy, or the "Hell Gang".
 The mission of this group was to advise, train, and scout areas to land for General Claire Chennault's 14th AF and USN fleet and forecast the weather.
 They were also mandated to rescue downed American flyers and intercept Japanese radio traffic.
 The main objective of the mission during the final year of the Second World War was developing and preparing China's coast for allied occupation and penetration.
-The Fujian Province or commonly known as the Foochow was a potential area for staging as well as a potential area for a springboard for the future invasion of Japan.
+The Fujian Province, commonly known as Foochow was a potential area for staging as well as a potential area for a springboard for the future invasion of Japan.

 The trained guerrillas with the help of SACO and Naval Group China had in total destroyed 84 locomotives, at least 200 bridges and 141 ships and river craft.
 These activities resulted in deaths of Japanese military personnel that totaled to about 71,000; guerillas alone killed an approximate of 30,000.
 This means that every weapon that guerillas were supplied with by the SACO killed 2.5 Japanese.
 During the war this kill ratio could not be matched by any American military branch.
 The estimate of Japanese deaths for CAPT Miles deputy was a less generous 23,000.

 In 1946, SACO was officially dissolved after the war ended and the Naval Group of China had departed.
 However, some loyal guerrillas that were SACO-trained who were part of KMT carried on with aggression against the CCP; this happened when there was a civil war between 1946 and 1949.
 The Communists took over and after many years, SACO was linked with revolution atrocities and imperial foreign aggression; the US was suspected to have been involved.
 The incidents of torture and massacre were memorialized by the Chinese government during which US involvement was mentioned.